 In spring 2014 I went to Japan for 6 weeks.
 Japan is a highly developed industrial country with a lot of history.
 Since only a few people speak English there I learnt some Japanese before my visit.
-For the rest I used body language or google translate.
+For the rest I simply used body language or google translate.
 I went to Tokyo, Yokohama, Kyoto, Osaka, Nara, Fukuoka and Beppu by bus, metro, and train (Japan Rail Pass for the Shinkansen).
 Most I liked Kyoto and Beppu.
 Metro and bus is cheap.
-Trains are expensive.
+Trains are a bit more expensive.
+Riding the Shinkansen is an experience for itself and definitely worth to try.

 Many japanese people are very shy, helpful, nice, and extremely polite.
-They even apologize after they helped me!
-I wish they would question more things.
+I realised they even apologize after helping somebody.
+They grew up in a collectivist culture where you don’t question a lot of things.

-Japan is known for Karaoke, Cat Coffees, hot springs (Onsen) in e.g. Kyoto and Beppu, beautiful parks, and many temples.
+Japan is known for Karaoke, Cat Coffees, hot springs (Onsen) in e.g. Kyoto and Beppu, beautiful parks, many temples, and an interesting and old culture.

 - Tokyo: Shibuya by night, Odaiba with Monorail